aaruvan/9_echolabs/README.md

 # Echolabs

-Early-stage Django app for analyzing conversations with transcripts and feedback notes.
+Early-stage Django app for analyzing conversations with transcripts and feedback notes

 ## Setup
 1) Create and activate a venv (Python 3.11+).